reedhedges/AMRISim/BUILD.md

 Windows (MinGW)
 ---------------

-On Windows, you must use MinGW, MSYS and the MSYS DTK (http://www.mingw.org) to build AMRISim.
+On Windows, you must use MinGW  (http://www.mingw.org) to build AMRISim.
 Download the MinGW-Get setup tool and run it to begin installing MinGW.
 It will download and run the MinGW Installation Manager.
 Select mingw-developer-toolkit, mingw32-base, mingw32-gcc-g++, msys-base,
-and  in the Libraries section, mingw32-pthreads-w32 (dev) and mingw32-libpthreadgc (dev).  ("Mark for Installation").
+and  in the Libraries section, mingw32-pthreads-w32-dev and mingw32-libpthreadgc-dev.  ("Mark for Installation").
 With these selections, autotools, required compilation tools (pkg-config, binutils etc.) and various shell utilities should be also selected automatically.
 You can select any additional shell tools you may wish to have as well.
-Choose Apply Changes from the Packages menu to install or upgrade any extra packages selected.
-After installing, run the MinGW Shell from the Start menu (or run msys.bat from C:\MinGW\msys\1.0).
-Enter the AMRISim directory (unpacked source package), and follow the steps below to build AMRISim.
+Then choose "Apply Changes" from the "Installation" menu to install or upgrade any extra packages selected.
+After installing, run the MinGW Shell from the Start menu (or navigate to the `C:\MinGW\msys\1.0` directory and run `msys.bat`).
+Enter the AMRISim source directory (You can use the `cd /c/` command to switch to the Windows `C:\` drive root), and follow the steps below to build AMRISim.

-Note: ARIA is normally built using Visual C++ on Windows, but it must be rebuilt using MinGW for use with AMRISim.
+Note: ARIA/AriaCoda is normally built using Visual C++ on Windows, but it must be rebuilt using MinGW for use with AMRISim.
 In addition to being built with a different compiler, ARIA uses pthreads and a few other POSIX features when built with MinGW rather than Windows implementations; it will still use ws2_32 from Windows for network sockets, and winmm for sound playback, joystick and other features however.
-When you run "make" to build AMRISim, it will enter the Aria directory (see below) and rebuild ARIA using MinGW, resulting in libAria.a in ARIA's lib directory.
-If the ARIA environment variable is set, then that directory is used to build and find the ARIA library.
-It defaults to /usr/local/Aria which is probably only valid on Linux, so set the ARIA environment variable to a location containing the ARIA source code when building in MinGW.
+When you run "make" to build AMRISim, it will enter the AriaCoda directory (see below) and rebuild ARIA using MinGW, resulting in `libAria.a` in ARIA's `lib` directory.
+If the `ARIA` environment variable is set, then that directory is used to build and find the ARIA library.
+It defaults to `../AriaCoda`, so set the `ARIA` environment variable to a location containing the ARIA source code if you are using a different ARIA source directory.

 Stage and AMRISim use GTK 2 for the GUI.
 GTK libraries for MinGW are included in stage/gtk-win and are used automatically when built in MinGW.

-The AMRISim Makefile uses the pkg-config tool to query required compiler and linker flags for GTK, so the pkg-config tool must be installed and in your path.
+The AMRISim Makefile uses the `pkg-config` tool to query required compiler and linker flags for GTK, so the pkg-config tool must be installed and in your path.
 (Or you can manually specify the location of the pkg-config tool by setting a PKG_CONFIG variable.)

-If you copy or unpack the ARIA source code to ../Aria (next to AMRISim source), then after installing and setting up GTK, you can build AMRISim  like this:

-  export ARIA=../Aria
-  make

-If the ARIA source code is in a different directory name or location, change the name above, using MinGW paths.

 AMRISim looks for required resources such as the default model definitions in a default installation directory.
 To instead use